abckhush/Fake-News-Detection/README.md

 3. Feature Extraction: Extract relevant features from the preprocessed text data to represent each article.
 4. Model Training: Train a machine learning model, such as a classification algorithm, using the extracted features.
 5. Model Evaluation: Evaluate the trained model's performance using metrics such as accuracy, precision, recall, and F1-score.
-6. Deployment: Deploy the trained model to classify new news articles as real or fake.

 ## Usage
 1. Clone the repository: